CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

     -  WARNING
     -  ERROR

-Furthermore there are some advanced options, some which can even amend or exlude certain code.
+Furthermore there are some advanced options, some which can even amend or exclude certain code snippets.

-Typically rules and rulesets have already been written by various developers thanks to Semgrep's open source nature which you can find below:
+Typically rules and rulesets have already been written by various developers; thanks to Semgrep's open source nature you can find these below:

 - [Explore Semgrep Rulesets](https://semgrep.dev/explore)
 - [Search Semgrep Rules Database](https://semgrep.dev/r)

-Or if you're the type to blaze your own path, here's some documentation on how to write your own custom rules with the correct syntax including advanced pattern matching syntax:
+Or if you're the type to blaze your own path, here's some documentation on how to write your own custom including examples on advanced pattern matching syntax:

 - [Writing Rules & Rulesets](https://semgrep.dev/docs/writing-rules/rule-syntax)
 - [Pattern Matching Syntax](https://semgrep.dev/docs/writing-rules/pattern-syntax)